What Size Tankless Water Heater For Mobile Home In 2023?

 Can I Use A Regular Water Heater In My Mobile Home?

 No, you can’t install a regular water heater in your mobile home.
-The reason is that water heaters for mobile homes must be approved by HUD for safety concerns.

 How Powerful A Water Heater Is Compatible With A Mobile Home?